Which place is cheaper, Durham or Duck?

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Duck is $151, while the average daily cost in Durham is $127.
+The average daily cost (per person) in Duck is $188, while the average daily cost in Durham is $159.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Duck and Durham in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Duck and Durham in more detail.

 Some specific examples of transportation prices in Durham:

 Prices for flights to both Durham and Duck change regularly based on dates and travel demand.
 We suggest you find the best prices for your next trip on Kayak, because you can compare the cost of flights across multiple airlines for your prefered dates.

 Some specific costs of activities, tours, and entrance tickets for Durham are as follows: